vinaydhegde/testdriven-site/src/_posts/blog/2018-08-01-managing-secrets-with-vault-and-consul.md

 security_token     <nil>
 ```

-What if you only wanted the lease period for all AWS IAM dynamic keys to be 30 minutes?
+What if you only wanted the lease period for all AWS IAM dynamic secrets to be 30 minutes?

 ```sh
 $ vault write aws/config/lease lease=1800s lease_max=1800s
 ```

-> Since `lease_max` is the same as `lease`, you won't be able to renew the token.
+In this example, since `lease_max` is the same as `lease`, you won't be able to renew the token.
 If you set the `lease_max` to `3600s`, you'd be able to renew the lease once.
 For more, review the [Tokens and Leases](https://www.vaultproject.io/guides/identity/lease.html) guide.

 Create a new credential: